datainfrahq/pinot-control-plane-k8s/README.md

 ```

 ### Note
 Apache®, [Apache Pinot](https://pinot.apache.org), Pinot® are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
-This project, pinot-operator, is not an Apache Software Foundation project.
+This project, pinot-control-plane-k8s, is not an Apache Software Foundation project.